has-c/ColourBuddy/README.md

 # ColourBuddy

-Uses computer vision to aid colourblind people to distinguish colours around them.
+Uses Microsoft CV API to distinguish colours.
+Built in xamarin studio using C# and xml.
+Built for MSA 2017 Phase 2.